-Contributions to Education by Teochew Community in Singapore
+Contributions to education by Teochew community in Singapore

 In the late 19th century, Singapore’s Teochew community grew rapidly and made significant strides in the business sector.
 As business activities required a certain level of knowledge, accounting, and writing skills, the Teochew community began to realise the urgent need to provide education to the next generation.
 However, the educational policy of the British colonial government in Singapore at the time focused primarily on training a small number of locals to serve as clerks, and showed little interest in Chinese education.